 11.4 Indemnity.
 Each Party shall indemnify, defend and hold harmless the other Party from any Claims arising from any act or incident occurring during the period when control and title to Product is vested, as between the Parties as provided in Article 11.3, in the indemnifying Party.
 "Claims" means all claims or actions, threatened or filed and, whether groundless, false or fraudulent, that directly or indirectly relate to the subject matter of an indemnity, and the resulting losses, damages, expenses, attorneys' fees and court costs, whether incurred by settlement or otherwise, and whether such claims or actions are threatened or filed prior to or after the termination of this Agreement.
-Each Party shall indemnify, defend and hold harmless the other Party against any Taxes for which such Party is responsible under Article Nine.
+Each Party shall indemnify, defend and hold harmless the other Party against any Taxes for which such Party is responsible under Article Ten.

 11.5 Assignment.
-Neither Party shall assign this Agreement or its rights or obligations hereunder without the prior written consent of the other Party; provided, however, either Party may, without the consent of the other Party (and without relieving itself from liability hereunder), (i) transfer, sell, pledge, encumber or assign this Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements, (ii) transfer or assign this Agreement to an affiliate of such Party which affiliate's creditworthiness is comparable to or higher than that of such Party, or (iii) transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of such Party; provided, however, that in each such case, any such assignee shall agree in writing to be bound by the terms and conditions hereof.
+Neither Party shall assign this Agreement or its rights or obligations hereunder without the prior written consent of the other Party; provided, however, either Party may, without the consent of the other Party (and without relieving itself from liability hereunder), (i) transfer, sell, pledge, encumber or assign this Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements, (ii) transfer or assign this Agreement to an affiliate of such Party which affiliate’s creditworthiness is equal to or higher than that of such Party or (iii) transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of such Party; provided, however, that in each such case, any such assignee shall agree in writing to be bound by the terms and conditions hereof.

 11.6 Governing Law and Jurisdiction.
 THIS AGREEMENT AND THE RIGHTS AND DUTIES OF THE PARTIES HEREUNDER SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
 Each Party waives its respective right to any jury trial with respect to any litigation arising under or in connection with this Agreement or any Transaction.